Review of Textbroker UK, GreatContent UK and Copify UK

 - Your work is normally accepted or a review asked for the following day or 2.
 I don't think I've had to wait more than 3 days.

-- They have a lot of product descriptions on this site, and thinking of lots of ways to describe things like fridges, dishwashers, men's trousers or children's t-shirts can be hard.
+- This site has a lot of product descriptions, and thinking of lots of ways to describe things like fridges, dishwashers, men's trousers or children's t-shirts can be hard.

 - The clients often have an in-depth tone of voice, strict layout rules, requests for HTML and 'do not use' lists of words which means a brief can take a while to fill while you try to incorporate all their requirements.
 I have found I often get 're work please' from them, usually to do with the tone used rather than errors.